JamileQueiroz/aluralog/README.md

 Alura Challenge BI: Creating a logistics dashboard on Power BI

-Logistics managers need to constantly monitor her department's metrics to make the best decisions due to mainly transportation market is facing some changes during the pandemic period.
+Logistics managers need to constantly monitor their department's metrics to make the best decisions specially due to the fact that the transportation market is facing some changes during the pandemic period.

-Logistics metrics and their results are presented on a dashboard Power BI to help this sector in a suppositional company that we named AluraLog.
+Logistics metrics and their results are presented on a dashboard Power BI to help this sector in a fictional company named AluraLog.

 Four databases are provided in CSV format: orders - contains the record of all orders placed by customers. (in Portuguese: tabela pedidos)